isb-cgc/readthedocs/docs/source/sections/BigQuery/BigQueryTableSearchUI.rst

 ISB-CGC BigQuery Table Search
 ******************************

 The ISB-CGC BigQuery Table Search UI (**URL**) is a discovery tool that allows users to explore and search for ISB-CGC hosted BigQuery tables.
-It can be accessed directly from the ISB-CGC homepage (`<https://isb-cgc.org/>`_) as shown in the image below.
+It can be accessed directly from the ISB-CGC homepage (`<https://isb-cgc.org/>`_) as shown in red in the image below.

 **Note**: Users are not required to have a Google Cloud Platform (GCP) project or an account to learn more about the tables hosted by ISB-CGC.

 .. image:: BigQueryTableSearchUI.png
    :align: center